-High school state course code: 121011, Course Format: 1 semester, Credit: 1.0 Common Course Code: CFRN 1013, College credit: 3 lecture hours
+High school state course code: 121011, Course Format: 1 semester, Credit: 1.0

 This is a college-level course that counts for both high school and college credit simultaneously.
-In this course, students learn French grammar to help build fluency and understanding, and to apply this understanding through written practice, listening, and speaking exercises.
+In this course, students learn French grammar to help build fluency and understanding, and to apply this understanding through written practice, listening and speaking exercises.
 The course is designed to give basic knowledge of the French language and Francophone culture.
 Upon completion of the course, students will have the basic vocabulary necessary to carry on a limited conversation in a variety of areas and a foundation to continue the study of French.